 In 1996 my husband Rob and I bought a holiday house on an 18th century estate called Harleyford, by the banks of the River Thames in Buckinghamshire.
 For the next fifteen years we divided our time between England and Australia.

-Originally we were considering properties in the regenerated docklands area of London, but were seduced by Harleyford’s quintessentially English setting.
+Originally we were considering buying a property in the regenerated Docklands area of London, but were seduced by Harleyford’s quintessentially English setting.
 There was even an 18th century manor house, which we overlooked from our deck.

-My imagination was captured by the estate’s bluebell wood, ‘secret’ tunnel, and folly.
+My imagination was captured by the estate’s bluebell wood, a ‘secret’ tunnel, and a folly.

 As a writer, I was also enchanted by the area’s literary associations.
 The manor is said to have been the inspiration for Toad Hall in Kenneth Graeme’s Wind in the Willows, and one of the holes on the adjoining golf course is whimsically named Ratty’s Retreat.